luqasz/librouteros/docs/query.rst

 .. code-block:: python

+   from librouteros.query import Key
+   # Each key must be created first in order to reference it later.
    name = Key('name')
    disabled = Key('disabled')

    for row in api.path('/interface').select(name, disabled):
       print(row)

-Each key must be created first in order to reference it properly.

 Advanced Usage
 --------------